Criticism of Dish Network: Disney/ABC/ESPN

 Dish and Disney finally came to terms on all of the issues on March 4, 2014, which will allow Disney to launch Disney Junior, Fusion, ESPN Goal Line, the Longhorn Network and SEC Network on Dish, along with the launch or return of HD feeds for their other networks, along with mobile app access to Disney-ABC networks via Dish's TV Everywhere logins.
 ESPN Classic was returned solely as a video on demand option causing Disney to agree by dropping legal action against Dish for the Hopper system in exchange for programming recorded on ABC stations by Hopper DVR's being denied from having their advertising stripped until 3 days after its original broadcast.

+Disney's channels went dark again on Dish and Sling TV on September 30, 2022.
+The blackout ended almost 48 hours later.

 The Weather Channel

 On May 20, 2010, Dish Network announced that it was dropping The Weather Channel at midnight ET that day in favor of its own similar weather information channel, The Weather Cast.
 The switch was due to high rates that The Weather Channel demanded Dish Network to pay (The Weather Channel requested a rate increase from 11 cents per subscriber per month to 12 cents).
 As of May 24, The Weather Channel stated that it had come to an agreement with Dish Network that would result in Dish Network carrying The Weather Channel for the next several years.
 Despite the earlier announcement that The Weather Channel would be dropped, the channel was never officially removed from Dish Network.
 The Weather Cast was discontinued in anticipation of a Weatherscan-based service that would provide local weather information for Dish Network customers.
 The financial terms of the deal remain undisclosed at this time.